projectcalico/calico/master/getting-started/kubernetes/installation/hardway/configure-ip-pools.md

 the pods should be in.
 Many Kubernetes components use this setting to determine if an IP belongs to a pod, so you normally want all IP Pools you configure to be subsets of the Pod CIDR.

-Let's define 2 IP Pools for use in this cluster.
-You can have a production-ready {{site.prodname}} install with only a single pool, but we define 2 so that we can show advanced networking later in this guide.
+Let's define two IP Pools for use in this cluster.
+You can have a production-ready {{site.prodname}} install with only a single pool, but we define two so that we can show advanced networking later in this guide.

 ```
 cat > pool1.yaml <<EOF